Search This Blog

 AJANTA VIEW POINT

-Out of these 30caves five (caves no.9, 10, 16, 19 & 29) caves are chaityagrahas and rest are viharas.
-From these caves 6 caves belongs to earlier phase and rest belongs to this phase.
-First phase are named as satavahana period whereas second phase is known as vakatak period.
-Caves 10 object is mainly known for Stupa.
-Here is one cave in Ajanta where you can see sleeping statue of Buddha, It is known for mystery cave and mystery is that “when we measure length of Buddha statue from head to feet and when we measure it from feet to head it shows different number”.
+Out of these 30 caves, five (caves no. 9, 10, 16, 19, and 29) are chaityagrahas, while the rest are viharas.
+Among these caves, six belong to an earlier phase, and the rest belong to this phase.
+The first phase is referred to as the Satavahana period, whereas the second phase is known as the Vakataka period.
+Cave 10 is mainly recognized for its Stupa.
+Here is one cave in Ajanta where you can see a sleeping statue of Buddha.
+It is known as the mystery cave, and the mystery is that “when we measure the length of the Buddha statue from head to feet and when we measure it from feet to head, it shows a different number."

 Ajanta-ellora caves,ajanta waterfall